-Federal Judge’s Ruling Improves Absentee Ballot Access for Voters with Disabilities in the General Election
+Federal Judge’s Ruling Improves Absentee Ballot Access for Indiana Voters with Disabilities in the General Election

 September 27, 2022—Indianapolis, IN—In advance of the approaching midterm election, the Honorable Jane Magnus-Stinson ordered increased access by granting voters with print disabilities the freedom to select the person of their choice to assist in marking their paper absentee ballot.
 A “voter with print disabilities” is a voter who cannot independently mark a paper ballot or ballot card due to blindness, low vision, or a physical disability that limits manual dexterity.
 In short, a voter with a print disability cannot physically mark their ballot without assistance.